 Gross Income Test

 Joe is 65 years old and lives with his son and daughter-in-law.
-In 2011, Joe's taxable pension income was $4,700.
-Joe's son and daughter-in-law cannot claim a dependency exemption for Joe because Joe's income exceeds the exemption amount for 2011, which is $3,700.
+Joe's taxable pension income for the year was $10,000.
+Joe's son and daughter-in-law cannot claim a dependency exemption for Joe because Joe's income exceeds the personal exemption amount.